Facts About Elite Business Cruises

 40) What personal data do you collect and why?

-Only what’s necessary for travel, training, safety, and program ops (names, contact info, rooming details, CE admin).
+Only the information necessary for travel, training, safety, and program operations.

 42) How long is data retained, and how do deletion requests work?

-We keep data no longer than necessary for operations and compliance.
-You can request deletion through our support process.
+Data is retained no longer than reasonably necessary for operations and compliance.
+Deletion requests can be handled through the support process and applicable policy.

 Post-Event Follow-Up